tecwindow/SoundTranscriber/README.md

 - Save as .txt: Enable automatic file saving with the .txt extension.
 - Save as .docx: Save the file with the .docx extension.
 - Save as Subtitle File: Save the file with the .srt extension.
+- Keep downloaded files.
+Files downloaded from the Internet will be kept after conversion.
+If it is disabled, the file will be downloaded, converted and then deleted.

-If the autosave feature is disabled, the "Save" option in the "File" menu will perform the same function, saving files according to the specified extensions and path.
+If the AutoSave feature is disabled, the "Save" option in the "File" menu will perform the same function, saving files according to the specified extensions and path.

 ### Google: